ImperialCollegeLondon/US-covid19-agespecific-mortality-data/README.md

 # Age-specific COVID-19 mortality data in the United-States

 ## Data
-The user does not have to run the extraction herself/himself and may directly find age-specific mortality by date, age and state in
+The user may directly find age-specific mortality by date, age and state in
 ```
 data/processed/$most-recent-date/DeathsByAge_US.csv
 ```